Posted in jazz, secret agent on March 1st, 2007 2 Comments »

 I feel his passing left a void in music that has yet to be filled.
 Eat your heart out Justin Timberlake — You probably don’t have enough soul to make music like this.

-From the Album: The Very Best of Otis Redding, Vol. 1
+The Very Best of Otis Redding, Vol. 1